openSUSE/openSUSE-release-process/GA.md

 remind following teams about the upcomming release

-heroes@opensuse.org - verify that the HA proxy can handle the load buildops@suse.de - no OBS maintenance on that day create ticket for infra team such as https://sd.suse.com/servicedesk/customer/portal for heads up to Infra team
+heroes@opensuse.org - verify that the HA proxy can handle the load buildops@suse.de - no OBS backend maintenance on that day bs-team@suse.de - no OBS frontend maintenance on that day create ticket for infra team such as https://sd.suse.com/servicedesk/customer/portal for heads up to Infra team

 #### marketing brainstorm session